Microwave hops bring LTE to remote Philippine islands

-Smart became the first operator to launch LTE coverage in one of the most isolated and touristic areas in the Philippines.
+Smart has become the first service provider to offer LTE coverage in one of the most isolated tourist areas in the Philippines.
+This video reveals how they managed it with microwave.

 “The biggest team building event between Ericsson and Smart.
 Indeed, the most significant factor to success of this development was teamwork, which was clearly evident that from all ranks of the company.
 We also saw our teams using a lot of ingenuity to overcome obstacles along the way.“